klleung72781/fintech_project_2/README.md

 ## Conclusions

 One may draw as a conclusion from this project that it is possible to establish a trading system with an endogenous trading model that may generate profit.
 Furthermore, given the results, one may also gather that combinations of indicators and models may themselves serve as useful indicators for the prediction of prices and movements of prices.
 Group Two successfully composed a system trades automatically based on generated models from coded signals, but this system may provide further value as a tool for what is possible.
-It is worthy to note that the models could be run multiple times.
+It is worthy to note that the models could be iterated multiple times.

 ## Future Pursuits

 Given extra time, Group Two would have developed the project even further with at least three extra endeavors: 1) development of ability to conduct trades on the one minute timeframe, 2) developing user activity and capability on the dashboard, 3) development of parent artificial intelligence system that explores every single combination of use of indicators.
+In terms of the ability to conduct trades on the one minute timeframe, a trading platform that offers the option of placing trades whenever possible would provide the most value.
+Also, in terms of further development of user activity, the current abilities provide promise for the system, and more capabilities and options would draw more users.
+With more time, Group Two could probably benefit most from developing an artificial intelligence system for the models themselves.
+Such a system would consider each and every combination of the trading from each and every technical analysis indicator and provide the complete range of possible outcomes.

 ## Description of Files